calebharris/fp_book_club_ts/docs_src/chapter_3.md

 }
 ```

+One bit of new syntax shows up twice in the `List` function: the `...` operator.
+It's actually two different operators
+that happen to look the same and do related things.
+In `function List<A>(...vals: A[])`, the `...` is the
+*rest-parameter* operator.
+Other languages call this *variadic function* syntax.
+Either way, the result is a function
+that accepts a variable number of arguments of type `A`, which are represented inside the function as an array.

+Later, in `List(...vals.slice(1))`, the `...` is called the *spread operator*.
+If we think of a rest parameter as
+"collapsing" a parameter list into an array, then the spread operator does the opposite.
+It spreads an array into a
+parameter list.

 If you're familiar with object-oriented programming, and someone asks you to create a data type called `List` with two
 implementations, you probably immediately reach for some kind of subtyping, maybe with `List` as the parent interface or
 abstract class and two implementors or subclasses, `Nil` and `Cons`.
 We don't see that in the code above, so what